 Aitutaki Airport (code: AIT) has a tiny terminal that more closely resembles the local architecture than a traditional airport.
 Facilities are limited to a small convenience stall selling snacks and a few benches.
 WiFi is available to help pass the time.

 While we have no recent airport reviews, a past traveller has suggested the best place for a nap may be under a shady palm tree.
 Have a backup plan if you’re planning to spend the night.
 For uninterrupted sleep, nearby hotels offer shuttle service.
 See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

-To see more options there is a list of hotels near Aitutaki Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Aitutaki Airport that can be sorted by price, distance, traveller rating and popularity.

 There are no pay-per-use lounges in the airport.

 WiFi is available at Aitutaki Airport for a fee of $0.10 NZD per MB, payable online by credit card or by purchasing a voucher at the airport.
 Connect to the Zenbu or BlueSky networks.